DCS-training/IntroToDatabases/Non-SQL_Tutorial.md

 - Download and install Compass

 2. Copy the connection string, then open MongoDB Compass
 - You must copy the Connection String and save this somewhere secure and accessible.
 Such as Evernote, or in an encrypted drive.
+This is necessary for later connections and to access the database in Python, R and from the MongoDB Compass.

 Click done.

 ### MongoDB Compass
-Open the compass on your OS.
+Open the compass in your OS.
 On the UI there is a + next to Connections, click this and copy the saved connection string into the URL box.
 Name your database, and click Save and Connect.
-If you even need your string again, you can find it on the Project Overview Page.
+If you even need your string again, you can find it on the Project Overview Page on the MongoDB website.
 Note that you will need to insert your password into the string when copying, as below: mongodb+srv://alexwarrencrest_db_user:<db_password>@cluster0.bnjltc7.mongodb.net/?appName=Cluster0

-To create a database, load your cluster and click the + next to the CLuster name in the left hand panel.
+To create a database, load your cluster and click the + next to the Cluster name in the left hand panel.
 In mongo, databases are formed of multiple collections, each of which stores searchable data.
 Name the Database 'SD_Mongo', and then name the collection 'SIMD_Ranks'.

-For this session, we will be using the Scottish Index of Multiple Deprivation Dataset, you can download it here:https://github.com/DCS-training/IntroToDatabases/blob/main/SIMD%20Ranks.csv
+For this session, we will be using the Scottish Index of Multiple Deprivation Dataset, you can download it here: https://github.com/DCS-training/IntroToDatabases/blob/main/SIMD%20Ranks.csv

 Save this file locally to your device or appropriate directory.
 To load this data into your database, click the green plus, and import JSON or CSV file.
 Note that each row is now an individual document, stored and displayed in a JSON format.

 We will be exploring only the Documents and Aggregations tabs today.

 The Documents tab allows you to view and scroll through the documents.
-It is useful to quickly asses whether the data looks as expected, and to identify features and commonalities across the large dataset.
+It is useful to quickly assess whether the data looks as expected, and to identify features and commonalities across the large dataset.
 This tab also allows basic queries to return results through the compass using Mongo Query Language.
 For example:
 {Council_area: "Aberdeen City"}
 This will return all results where the value of Council_area is Aberdeen City.
+From this we can quickly ascertain the scale of the results or any one variable across the collection.

 The Query generator also generates queries from simple English.
 The results with differ so be specific and use known terms in the database.
 Try the below: find the top 10 Data_zones by population find the top 10 Data_zones by population, and return full documents

-The Explain tab provides an exact breakdown of the operations that the compass has undertaken.
+Moreover, the Explain tab provides an exact breakdown of the operations that the compass has undertaken, including the raw outputs in json formats.

 ### The Aggregations Tab

 The aggregations tab faciliates more complex operations.
 To create a new aggregation, click the tab and insert this query: find the highest 5% of zones by Housing_Domain_Rank, and save as new collection

 Then click Run

+You should have a new collection of data.

 Try this with other perametres, and build your database through coolections of aggregated data.

+#### Stages
 You will notice that different operations appear at different stages.
+Much like programming languages, Mongo completes each operation iteratively.
 `Stage 1 $setWindowFields
 {
   sortBy: {